How PPGA Adds Their Voice

 PPGA created a reproductive source sheet this past fall that was approved by the Student Wellness Center for dissemination.
 The flyer contains information about where to find contraceptives, about abortion and testing for sexually transmitted diseases as well as various other resources pertaining to sexual and reproductive health.

-Birnbaum said she was inspired to create the flyer after hearing from friends and students around campus that while there are a lot of resources on campus that exist for different services, the information is not compiled in one place so that people can make the most informed decisions.
+Birnbaum said that the execs were inspired to create the flyer after hearing from friends and students around campus that while there are a lot of resources on campus that exist for different services, the information is not compiled in one place so that people can make the most informed decisions.

 “Having all of these great resources in one place makes them as accessible as possible and that’s been one of our goals, so seeing the flyers around campus has been really great,” Birnbaum said.